Test Case Executions

 • Assignee

 Within this tab, the users can also add new or link already existing Defects.
-More details can be found on .
+More details can be found on the Defects page.